amishana/AmishaNambiars_BSE_Portfolio/README.md

 ### Files in This Repository:<br />
 servoMotor.ino runs the sensor and outputs angles when an object is sensed.<br />
 switchTest.ino makes sure the on and off switch is working correctly.<br />
-thirdEyeProject.ino contains the code for the entire machine and will beep when the user is about to encounter something<br />
+thirdEyeProject.ino contains the code for the entire machine and will beep when the user is about to encounter something.<br />